teffiroozian/Macro-Maxxer/README.md

 ## 💡 The Solution

-Protix brings multiple restaurant menus into one place and makes nutrition data instantly accessible.
+Macro Maxxer brings multiple restaurant menus into one place and makes nutrition data instantly accessible.
 Users can quickly scan items, compare macros, and customize meals to match their goals without jumping between pages or apps.

 ## 🚀 Features